 Blue has always had a place in politics, but these days, despite its association to being conservative, it’s the color most closely associated with the Democrat party.
 When states vote for a Democrat candidate they are said to “go blue”.
 It also has a place in art.
 Hello Picasso’s Blue Period!

 For me blue has always signified peace and calm.
 The first things that come to my mind are the sky and the water, and as the beach is one of my favorite places, the very color is comforting and reassuring to me.

 Let’s look at a few ways to incorporate a little blue goodness in your life and break up the everyday monotony.

-Drinking glasses in fun colors and styles are always an inspired idea that add a lovely detail to parties, dinners, or exotic drinks.
+Drinking glasses in fun colors and shapes are always an inspired idea that add a lovely detail to parties, dinners, or cocktails with friends.
 Check your local dollar stores for a great selection at the right price! tumblers, 12 for $42.

 sun catcher – Hang this leaded glass crescent moon in a sunny window and watch it cast tranquil hues of light across the room. stained glass moon, $10.

 Dark blue bottles are perfect for your essential and/or cooking oils.
 By protecting the contents from light, your oils stay fresh and fragrant much longer. blue glass bottle 2oz, 12 for $12.

 nail polish – This bright blue polish has a brilliant ultramarine quality to it.
 Paint your fingers or toes to coordinate with an outfit or make a statement all on their own.
 OPI Correctamundo nail polish, $9.